ulixee/platform/databox/docs/BasicInterfaces/Databox.md

 This function does not need to be called directly to run your script.
 You can simply run the script as a normal node script.

-NOTE: if the environment variable `DATABOX_RUN_LATER` is not truthy, creating a Databox will trigger this function to run.
+NOTE: if the environment variable `ULX_DATABOX_RUN_LATER` is not truthy, creating a Databox will trigger this function to run.

 #### **Arguments**: